zotero-chinese/styles/tests/styles/223journal-of-shanghai-university-of-international-business-and-economics/test.md

   <div class="csl-entry">[112]	Morri, I., Why the West Rules for Now: The Patterns of History, and What They Reveal about the Future, New York: Farrar, Straus and Giroux, 2010.</div>
   <div class="csl-entry">[113]	Myburg, A. A., D. Grattapaglia, G. A. Tuskan, et al., “The Genome of Eucalyptus Grandis”, Nature, 2014, 510:356-362.</div>
   <div class="csl-entry">[114]	O’Brien, J. A., Introduction to Information Systems, Burr Ridge, III: Irwin, 1994.</div>
-  <div class="csl-entry">[115]	Online Computer Library Center, Inc, About OCLC: History of Cooperation, <a href="http://www.oclc.org/about/cooperation.en.html">http://www.oclc.org/about/cooperation.en.html</a>.</div>
+  <div class="csl-entry">[115]	Online Computer Library Center, Inc., About OCLC: History of Cooperation, <a href="http://www.oclc.org/about/cooperation.en.html">http://www.oclc.org/about/cooperation.en.html</a>.</div>
   <div class="csl-entry">[116]	Park, J. R., and Y. Tosaka, “Metadata Quality Control in Digital Repositories and Collections: Criteria, Semantics, and Mechanisms”, Cataloging &#38; Classification Quarterly, 2010, 48(8):696-715.</div>
   <div class="csl-entry">[117]	Peebles, P. Z., Jr., Probability, Random Variables, and Random Signal Principles, New York: McGraw-Hill, 2001.</div>
   <div class="csl-entry">[118]	Praetzellis, A., Death by Theory: A Tale of Mystery and Archaeological Theory, Rowman &#38; Littlefield Publishing Group, Inc., 2011: 13.</div>